Ricardo-ReyesJr/CS-250/README.md

 How do I interpret user needs and implement them into a program?
 How does creating “user stories” help with this?

-_By understanding what the user needs and trying your best to see it from their point of view we are able to produce a user-friendly product and experience.
+_By understanding what the user needs and trying your best to see it from their point of view, we can produce a user-friendly product and experience.
 User stories help us guide us there._

 How do I approach developing programs?
 What agile processes do I hope to incorporate into my future development work?

-_I approach it from a solution point of view not from a problem point of view.
+_I approach it from a solution point of view, not from a problem point of view.
 What is the solution we need to have a happy user?
 I will incorporate the Scrum agile methodology._

 What does it mean to be a good team member in software development?